-If not brining, season your turkey (both outside and inside) the day before and let it marinate overnight in the refrigerator.
+If you choose not to brine your turkey, then seasoning is a must.
+Season your turkey (both outside and inside) the day before and let it marinate overnight in the refrigerator.
 Remove from the refrigerator and place in the counter for about one hour to allow it to come to room temperature before roasting.

 Start the turkey in a hot oven

 Start roasting the turkey at 450 degrees for about 30 minutes.
 Then, lower the temperature to 350 degrees and continue roasting until cooked through.
 This will render the fat quickly and crisp the skin.
 If the skin starts browning too quickly, cover it with a piece of foil and continue cooking.